Netflix-Skunkworks/zerotocloud/tutorial/AsgardStandalone.md

 The general flow for any new application will be to register the Application, create an ELB (if needed), create the first ASG, wait for the first instance to come up, and finally visit it via the DNS Name.
 We're going to run through those steps here for Asgard, but other steps in the tutorial will have you coming back here.
-When they do, follow the "Create Application", "Create an ELB", "Create Auto Scaling Group", and "View instance" parts below, replacing the name "asgard" with the application you're working on.
+When they do, follow all the "Create Application", "Create an ELB", "Create Auto Scaling Group", and "View instance" parts below, replacing the name "asgard" with the application you're working on.
 Taking note if they require any modifications, they will sometimes use slightly different ports or health check URLs.
 Also when re-using this step in the future, the URL for Asgard will be the one you're hosting in an ASG and not localhost.